Murciano207/SpookFinance-docs/smart-contracts/index.md

 ## Note about releases

-The **🍂Bronze Release🍂** is the first of 3 planned releases of the Balancer Protocol.
+The **🍂Bronze Release🍂** is the first of 3 planned releases of the Yogi Protocol.
 Bronze emphasizes code clarity for audit and verification, and does not go to great lengths to optimize for gas.

 The **❄️Silver Release❄️** will bring many gas optimizations and architecture changes that will reduce transaction overhead and enable more flexible usage patterns.